HubSpot CRM Best Practices: 5 steps to get the most out of your CRM

-Here are five quick wins to get a better handle on your CRM and make sure you are getting the most our of your HubSpot account.
+Here are five quick wins to get a better handle on your CRM and make sure you are getting the most out of your HubSpot account.

 Lists are the perfect tool to identify who is in your CRM.
 Lists aren’t just for segmenting for your marketing team.
 Lists provide your sales team information to help prioritize leads and maintain data hygiene.
 They also provide information to your account managers to aid in client retention and upsells.
-Here’s several examples of lists your various teams can and should be using:
+Here are several examples of lists your various teams can and should be using:

 - Customers who meet a threshold and are ready for an upgrade in your service or product offering (Service/Product team)